One

 Access Control and Inheritance:

-We can summarize the different access types according to who can access them in the following way:
+can summarize the different access types according to who can access

 Access